Patient education: Angina treatment — medical versus interventional therapy (Beyond the Basics)

 Exercise testing provides information about the effects of coronary heart disease on the heart's ability to function at different levels of exertion.
 Advantages of this test are that it is noninvasive and particularly useful for identifying the small percentage of people with stable angina who have a high risk of heart attack and death from their coronary heart disease.

 Angiography — Angiography (also known as cardiac catheterization) involves passing a small catheter into the coronary arteries.
-Dye is injected into the artery and an x-ray image is used to show the outline of any blockages.
-Angiography is usually recommended for people who are considered to have "high risk" disease based upon the results of other tests, such as the exercise tests described above.
-The results of angiography can then help determine if angioplasty or bypass surgery is a better choice.
+Dye is injected into the artery and an X-ray image is used to show the outline of any blockages.
+Angiography is usually recommended for people who are considered to have "high-risk" disease based upon the results of other tests, such as the exercise tests described above.
+The results of angiography can then help determine if stent placement or bypass surgery is a better choice.

 On the other hand, older people often have the most to gain from bypass surgery; in older patients (>75 years of age), bypass surgery has a greater life-prolonging benefit relative to medical treatment.
-Therefore, advancing age does not necessarily rule out angioplasty or bypass surgery as treatment options.
+Therefore, advancing age does not necessarily rule out stent placement or bypass surgery as treatment options.

 Severity of angina — People who have angina are usually managed with medical treatment initially unless testing indicates that the person could have severe disease.
-If medical treatment does not significantly improve symptoms of angina or if the person cannot tolerate medical treatment, arteriography followed by angioplasty or coronary artery bypass graft surgery may be recommended.
+If medical treatment does not significantly improve symptoms of angina or if the person cannot tolerate medical treatment, angiography followed by stent placement or coronary artery bypass graft surgery may be recommended.

-Angioplasty has not been shown to prolong life compared with medical therapy.
-Angioplasty is used principally to improve angina symptoms when medications have failed.
-(See "Patient information: Heart stents and angioplasty (Beyond the Basics)".)
+Stenting has not been shown to prolong life compared with medical therapy.
+It is used principally to improve angina symptoms when optimal medication therapy has failed.
+(See "Patient education: Stenting for the heart (Beyond the Basics)".)

 Narrowing of coronary arteries — Interventional treatment is usually more beneficial than medical treatment when the coronary arteries are severely narrowed, when many coronary arteries are narrowed, and when the left main coronary artery (the artery that supplies blood to the left side of the heart) is narrowed.
 These early patterns of arterial narrowing often predict how severe heart damage would be if a heart attack occurs.

-- People who have at least three narrowed coronary arteries are usually advised to undergo interventional treatment, most often bypass surgery.
+●People who have three narrowed coronary arteries or who have narrowing of the left main coronary artery are usually advised to undergo interventional treatment, most often bypass surgery.